Volunteer as a teacher in Chile

 If you are looking for an adventure with a difference then volunteering in Patagonia will suit you.
 Based in south Chile, Coyhaique is a remote city and a fantastic base to explore the stunning surrounding landscapes.

 Living in a Spanish speaking country is the fastest way to learn or improve your Spanish.
 Before you move into your host family, you will have 3 days to adjust to the Chilean way of life while taking part in planned activities that will help you to meet locals in your area.
 Typical activities include rafting, take part in a cooking class and planning classes at the local university.
 Throughout your time in Chile, you will also have weekly 30-minute Spanish lessons.

 Teaching or Sports coaching in Chile

 Schools love to have native English speakers in their school to help children develop their conversational English.
 Your role is to help teach English in selected primary and secondary schools in this friendly town of around 60,000 inhabitants.
-English is important to the local economy, and children are keen to learn it.
+English is important to the local economy, and children are excited to learn it.

 - Teaching: Teach in primary and secondary schools either as a teaching assistant, helping to lesson plan and deliver activities or, if you are up for the challenge or you have experience working with children, choose to take on an excitable class of your own.
 Coyhaique is a regional capital and has a number of thriving schools that have received Oyster volunteers over the years.
 The children are lively and particularly pleased to have a teacher from overseas.

 - Sports coaching: Bring extracurricular activities to your children with soccer and other sports being particularly popular.
 One past volunteer who ran his school soccer team, coached the team in English giving the team some extra English outside the classroom.